Nick Gilkes: Karting

 Having started racing in Barbados, Gilkes moved into serious competition once he and his family moved back to Canada.
-There he took the Goodwood Kartways Novice Club title in 2016 and became Pfaff Kartsport Cup winner two years later.
+There, he took the Goodwood Kartways Novice Club title in 2016 and became Pfaff Kartsport Cup winner two years later.
 Gilkes' tenure in the United States' karting scene turned out to bear fruit, with second place at the US Grand Nationals.
 In 2020, his final year of karting, Gilkes also won the Canadian KartStars Championship.

 Formula Ford

 Gilkes made his single-seater debut in 2021, competing in the Ontario-based Toyo Tires F1600 Championship Series and Canadian F1600 Championships for Britain West Motorsport.
-The Canadian experienced two dominant campaigns and took both titles, therefore becoming the youngest ever Ontario F1600 champion.
+He experienced two dominant campaigns and took both titles, therefore becoming the youngest ever Ontario F1600 champion.

-Before the end of the year Gilkes made his first racing appearance in Britain.
-Driving for Kevin Mills Racing he would compete in the Walter Hayes Trophy, where he finished 20th, and the Formula Ford Festival, where he collided with his sister in the semi-final heat.
+Before the end of the year, Gilkes made his first racing appearance in Britain.
+Driving for Kevin Mills Racing, he would compete in the Walter Hayes Trophy, where he finished 20th, and the Formula Ford Festival, where he collided with his sister in the semi-final heat.